Analysis | A convenient new fiction: There was no ‘attack on the White House’ last year

 It was an attack centered on blocking Trump’s 2020 election loss — following weeks of disinformation on the subject from Trump himself — and precipitated in part on a deliberate effort to do precisely that.
 People came to Washington on Jan.
 6 because Trump asked them to; some of them came with the specific intent of breaching the building to obstruct the transition of power to President Biden.

 Since that day, there’s been an effort to broadly compare the incident to last year’s protests centered on concerns about police treatment of Black Americans.
-It’s a deeply flawed comparison, mixing wild disparities in scale, intent and motivation to try to craft some sort of what-about response to something that was in reality an exceptional event.
+It’s a deeply flawed comparison, mixing wild disparities in scale, intent and motivation to try to craft some sort of what-about response to something that was, in reality, an exceptional event.

 This week, the Senate has held briefings aimed at exploring the security failures that allowed the storming of the Capitol to occur.
 Over the course of two days of questioning, a new effort to draw equivalence to the left has emerged, centered on one particular moment in last year’s protests.